 The first thing is squatting down to look at him in his eyes and getting him to take several slow, deep breaths.
 This is going to slow his heart rate back down and get him to focus.
 His shoulders drop down, and he begins to relax.

 Do the breathing with them so they can have an example of how to do it.
 Do this for as long as it takes for them to calm down.
 There is no rushing.
 (Don’t worry, this won’t take longer than a minute or two, honestly.)

 Then, once they have stopped crying, get them a drink of cold water.
 This always helps calm my kids down.

 At this point if they have completely stopped crying, slowly introduce them to their desk, or carpet, or wherever they need to go to start their day.

 For instance, I said to my son in a soft and slow voice, “Ok, now we are going to go hang up your backpack.”
 And I walked with him to do so.
 Then I explained that next I’d walk him to the carpet.
 I sat him down, hugged him and was able to leave.

 (PS. here is another one of my favorite tips for calming a child down quick.)

-I am not saying at all that he was then excited to be there and jumped right in willingly.
-I am saying he was in a calm state of mind and was OK with staying.
+I am not saying that he was then excited to be there and jumped right in willingly.
+What I am saying, is he was in a calm state of mind and was OK with staying.
 I didn’t have to leave with him screaming for me.
 My heart just can’t handle that.